-I assume you have already shared a folder with right permissions.
+I assume you have already shared a folder with the right permissions.
 You can check my recent article on setting correct permissions for a shared folder.

 Map a Shared Folder to Network Drive